How chemotherapy is given

 Into a body space (intracavitary)

 Chemotherapy drugs can be given into a space (cavity) in the body.
-This can cause irritation or inflammation in the area the drugs are given, but it does not usually cause side effects in other parts of the body.
+This can cause irritation or inflammation in the area the drugs are given.
+It does not usually cause side effects in other parts of the body.

-A fine tube (catheter) is usually inserted into the body cavity and chemotherapy is put in through this tube.
+A fine tube called a catheter is usually inserted into the body cavity and chemotherapy is put in through this tube.
 It may be drained out again after a set period of time.
 Chemotherapy can be given into the following places:

 This is used to treat early bladder cancer.
 Liquid chemotherapy drugs are given directly into the bladder through a catheter, which is removed when it is over.
-We have more information about this treatment.
+We have more information about this intravesical chemotherapy for bladder cancer.

 Chemotherapy creams are used to treat some types of skin cancer.
-You put a thin layer of the cream on the affected skin and cover the area with a dressing.
+A thin layer of the cream is put on the affected skin and the area is covered with a dressing.
 Your specialist nurse or pharmacist will show you how to do this and will explain how often you need to apply the cream.

 Although the cream can irritate the skin in the area or make it sore, it will not cause side effects in other parts of the body.